purgatoryforcookies/stackZ/docs/docs/Configuration/basic.md

 Since you can configure these in both levels - the terminal takes the priority.

+To copy an existing terminal with its settings to another stack, you can do so by right clicking a command from your palette and choosing "copy to".

 :::tip
 You can mix and match differrent shells and paths in your stack's terminals.
 :::